Wolverine971/9takes/src/blog/enneagram/enneagram-communication-styles.md

 </details>
 <details>
 <summary class="accordion">Listening Skills:</summary>
-  <p class="panel"> Nines are usually good listeners who are genuinely interested in understanding others.
+  <p class="panel"> Nines are good listeners who are genuinely interested in understanding others.
 However, they may tune out or become passive-aggressive when they encounter conflict or strong demands.
 </p>
 </details>
 <details>